kimcangho/squiggled-client/README.md

 - Underestimating the complexity of picking up a new technologies/concepts within the allotted time given.
 Much of the first week was spent figuring out how to integrate WebSockets, WebRTC, networking, canvas,  and media devices into the application.
 The initial attempt included WebRTC and other libraries to establish video calling, but were removed from the final build.

 - Developing for mobile use.
 The inherent nature of this application needed to establish a connection between two different devices and intended that a user may be able to use the application on a mobile device.
-For user interaction, click events were converted into pointer events for user
+For user interaction, click events were converted into pointer events for user.

 - Adding buffer time for deployment and testing.
 The developer was adamant to have a working prototype functional across different devices.
 One blocker involved a security constraint required that application be hosted on a secure server to enable access to a given device's camera.
 Ngrok tunneling was used to expose a local development server under an https:// connection prior to deployment.
 ## Roadmap